dmhuebner/ng-elements-sandbox/README.md

 **3 - Register the component as an entryComponent in the module**

-**4 - Remove the bootstrap property from the module and add an empty ngDoBootstrap() {} function in the Module class which indicates to Angular that this module should be auto-bootstrapped by itself**
+**4 - Remove the bootstrap property from the module and add a ngDoBootstrap() {} function in the Module class which indicates to Angular that this module should be auto-bootstrapped by itself**

 **5 - in the Module class where the component is declared add the following:**